-Hyperhidrosis disorder is a condition that causes excessive sweating.
-This sweating can occur in unusual situations, such as in cooler weather, and without a trigger.
-In some cases, it is caused by other medical conditions, such as menopause or hyperthyroidism.
+Hyperhidrosis disorder is a condition that results in excessive sweating.
+This sweating can occur in unusual situations, such as in cooler weather, or without any trigger at all.
+It can also be caused by other medical conditions, such as menopause or hyperthyroidism.

-Sweating is a natural response to certain conditions, such as warm weather, physical activity, or feelings of fear or anger.
+Sweating is a natural response to certain conditions, such as warm weather, physical activity, stress, and feelings of fear or anger.
 With hyperhidrosis, you sweat more than usual for no apparent reason.
-The underlying cause for this depends on which type of hyperhidrosis you have.
+The underlying cause depends on which type of hyperhidrosis you have.

-With this type, sweating mainly occurs on your feet, hands, face, head, and underarms.
+Sweating mainly occurs on your feet, hands, face, head, and underarms.
 It usually starts in childhood.
-It might be hereditary, although the reasons for this are not fully understood.
-In most cases, the cause remains unknown.
+About

 Secondary generalized hyperhidrosis is sweating caused by a medical condition or as a side effect of certain medications.
 It generally starts in adulthood.
 With this type, you might sweat all over your body, or in just one area.
-You might also sweat while you are sleeping.
+You might also sweat while you’re sleeping.

 Conditions that can cause this type include: